What’s the UpNest Referral Fee? 5 Things to Know

 But, many online companies also provide referrals to agents for a fee — either a flat rate for a lead, or a percentage of the agent’s proceeds only for leads that pan out.
 The referral fee is most often a percentage based on the gross commission the agent receives — between 25% to 35%.

-The UpNest process starts with a client completing an online form about their specific needs in a real estate agent.
+The UpNest process starts when a client who's looking for a real estate agent completes an online form about their specific needs.
 This includes things like whether they’re looking to buy or sell, what type of home they’re buying or selling, and some of the most important factors to them in an agent (quick process, best price, etc.).

-UpNest does some follow-up to verify the buyer or seller is looking to take action in the next 90 days, then farms this information out to agents within its network.
+UpNest does some follow-up to verify the buyer or seller is looking to take action in the next 90 days, then sends this information to agents in its network.
 Agents have 24 hours to respond with a commission proposal outlining commission and fees you would receive by serving as their agent.
 The client then chooses which agent to go with and the process continues just as any traditional sale or purchase would, with UpNest getting their cut of the commission at closing.

 Keep more of your commission and grow your business faster by joining the Clever Partner Agent Network.
 To see if you qualify, fill out this online form and a Clever rep will be in touch with you shortly.